Pesquisa

 Coordenador: Dr. Alessandro Garcia (PUC-Rio) · Patrocinador: CNPq

-Parceiros: Microsoft Research (Gustavo Soares), Google (Emerson Murphy-Hill), Amazon (Diego Cedrim), IBM Research (Renato Cerqueira), NCSU (Christopher Parnin), UCLA (Myriung Kim), UCI (Andre van der Hoek), PUC-Rio (Marcos Kalinowski, Carlos J. P. Lucena), UFCG (Rohit Gheyi), UFAM (Tayana Conte), UFAL (Baldoino F. Neto, Marcio Ribeiro), and others.
+Parceiros: Anderson Uchôa (UFC, Brasil) and Alessandro Garcia (PUC-Rio, Brasil).
+Collaborators include Microsoft Research (Gustavo Soares), Google (Emerson Murphy-Hill), Amazon (Diego Cedrim), IBM Research (Renato Cerqueira), NCSU (Christopher Parnin), UCLA (Myriung Kim), UCI (Andre van der Hoek), PUC-Rio (Marcos Kalinowski, Carlos J. P. Lucena), UFCG (Rohit Gheyi), UFAM (Tayana Conte), UFAL (Baldoino F. Neto, Marcio Ribeiro), and others.

 Leveraging Gamification and Social Networks for Improving Prevention and Control of Zika